Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

     **R**ealistic
     **T**imebound

-Now we should have another short break!

 ---

-# Stakeholders
+# Stakeholder identification

+1. identify key stakeholders
-who pays​
+    - who pays​?
-who cares​
+    - who cares?​
+    - whose job or personal life will be impacted?
+    - are there any regulatory considerations?
-who can cause problems​
+    - who can cause problems​?
-who needs to support​
+    - who needs to support​?
-who do we need to persuade to back us​
+    - who do we need to persuade to back us​?
+2. which of these are most important now?
+3. whose support do we need now?

+---

+# Stakeholder motivations

+1. what will motivate them to resist this proposal?
+2. what will motivate them to support it?
+3. what evidence do we have for these motivations?
+4. what message do we need to get to these stakeholders to achieve support?
+5. how do we make it easy for them to support us?
+5. how should the messages be delivered?
+6. when should the messages be delivered?
+7. how will we know if we have been successful in getting the support we need?

 ---